Education Outside the United States

 Reduction of the NCCAOM® Foreign Language Exam Fees

-The National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM®) is pleased to inform you that the cost of the Foreign Language Exam (FLE) fees has been reduced to $400.00 per exam module (a reduction of 43%) to incentivize more candidates to register for the December 2014 FLE administration period with Pearson VUE which will be held from December 8-20, 2014.
+The National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM®) is pleased to inform you that the cost of the Foreign Language Exam (FLE) fees has been reduced to $400.00 per exam module (a reduction of 43%) to incentivize more candidates to register for the 2015 FLE administration periods with Pearson VUE which will be held from:

 Proposed new applicants or current candidates who plan to take the NCCAOM Foreign Language Examinations (FLEs) are required to notify the NCCAOM by completing the NCCAOM FLE Online Notification Form as soon as possible.
 The NCCAOM will use the contact information collected on the form to email a letter further defining the exam approval process and deadlines for the Foreign Language certification exam registration.